Organizational Summary

 the Scholarship Program to over 60 students from the 1st grade to

-the forth year in the university
+the fourth year in university

 ·